 DSGN:4800 Graphic Design VII4 s.h.

-Provides students with a concentrated semester-long opportunity to investigate a design project driven by their own personal research interests; projects are closely guided by faculty and are critiqued throughout the semester; critical theory readings and discussion.
+Concentrated semester-long opportunity for students to investigate a design project driven by their own personal research interests; projects closely guided by faculty and are critiqued throughout the semester; critical theory readings and discussion.
 Prerequisites: DSGN:4000 or DSGN:4700.

 DSGN:6175 Graphic Design VIII4 s.h.